fsharp/fslang-design/archived/FS-1061-Allow-intrinsic-type-extensions-for-provided-types.md

         base.ViewDidLoad()
 ```

-This has several drawbacks that makes the user facing code more complex and unweidy than it should be with additions mentioned in the RFC.
+This has several drawbacks that makes the user facing code more complex and unwieldy than it should be with additions mentioned in the RFC.

 ### Attributes have to be defined on outward facing type